copsTvFan/cops-episode-guide/guide.md

 **20 Years Caught on Tape** -- Full intro with clips from all seasons.
 Chases:

 - Fort Worth, TX -- Officer Dave Moran chases a white van that t-bones a car in an intersection.
 CP-816.
-- Broward County FL -- Deputy Jerry Wurms has a guy run on him and says, "stop or I'll shoot you in the back" as he chases him.
+- Broward County, FL -- Deputy Jerry Wurms has a guy run on him and says, "stop or I'll shoot you in the back" as he chases him.
 CP-101.
 - Passaic, NJ -- Detective Derrick Catli chases a Honda Civic that rams his car and crashes into a parked car.
 CP-1614.
 - Pomona, CA -- Sgt.
 Jay Stuart chases a hit & run that loses tire then hits a car under a bridge and jeeps going.
 CP-930.
 - Palm Beach, FL -- Deputy Shawn Boorman has one leg and is still able to catch a criminal in a foot chase.
 CP-1123.
 - Cleveland, OH -- Officer Gary Mullins chases a red car that crashes hard into a guardrail.
 CP-628.
 - Portland, OR -- Officer Lon Sweeney chases a motorcycle.
 CP-212.
-- Bernalillo County NM -- Deputy Casey Ireland executes a PIT maneuver.
+- Bernalillo County, NM -- Deputy Casey Ireland executes a PIT maneuver.
 CP-1228.
 - Cincinnati, OH -- during a foot chase, a man jumps wall and is tased by Officer Michael Winslow.
 CP-1720
 - Under the Influence: Kansas City, KS -- Officer Scott Caron goes to old man in red pickup truck who is so drunk he falls over.
 CP-402.
 - Albuquerque, NM -- Sgt.
 Jerry Ferner finds a male Mexican dressed as a woman with crack in his mouth.
 CP-1230.
 - Harris County TX -- Deputy Tracy Shipley pulls over a car then a drunk plows into her car.
 CP-1028.
 - Passaic, NJ -- Cpl Anthony Damiano catches a Mexican smoking pot in a stairwell who calls him papi.
 CP-1618.
-- Pierce County WA -- Officer Erik Clarkson chases a red truck that flips into a ditch.
+- Pierce County, WA -- Officer Erik Clarkson chases a red truck that flips into a ditch.
 CP-1517.
 - Fresno, CA -- Deputy Keith Gray finds a joint behind a mans' ear at a traffic stop.
 CP-928.
 - Portland, OR -- Sgt.
 John Bunnell busts a pot house, takes the guys Corvette and leaves a message on his machine.
 CP-209.
-- Resisting Arrest: Broward County FL -- at the airport a man's bag is found loaded with drugs.
+- Resisting Arrest: Broward County, FL -- at the airport a man's bag is found loaded with drugs.
 CP-101.
 - Riverside, CA -- Deputy Roman Pluimer helps catch a prisoner who escaped from a police car and fights, bloodying a cops' nose.
 CP-1521.
 - Buffalo, NY -- Officer Phil Tisdale helps remove a boa from the attic of a house.
 CP-820.
-- Broward County FL -- a man is bit by K-9 Max.
+- Broward County, FL -- a man is bit by K-9 Max.
 CP-110.
 - Philadelphia, PA -- a naked black man flips out in a barbershop and is tackled with Sgt.
 Raymond Convery.
 CP-521.
 - New York City, NY -- Officer John Politoski kills a rat in a woman's bathroom.
 CP-734.
 - Fort Worth, TX -- Officer Jerry Dalton catches 2 men stripping a car, one runs and hits a cop.
 CP-1213.
 - Spokane, WA -- Officer Rob Boothe tasers a man in a parking lot who says it hurt.
 CP-1620.
-- Crimes of Passion: Pierce County WA -- Deputy Bob Nielson gets hit by a van and tackles a suicidal woman who falls down on her knife.
+- Crimes of Passion: Pierce County, WA -- Deputy Bob Nielson gets hit by a van and tackles a suicidal woman who falls down on her knife.
 CP-916.
 - Harris County TX -- a woman slaps her man in front of Deputy Michael Sieck.
 CP-331.
 - Kansas City, MO -- Officer Scott Caron goes to a food fight on Food Lane.
 CP-402.
 - Virginia Beach, VA -- MPO Kevin Murphy goes to an assault call where the man's wife's boyfriend beat him.
 She wants them both since they love her.
 CP-1114.
-- Broward County FL -- Deputy Mike Hoffman arrests Danny and while he's in the back of the police car he bangs his head against the window 32 times in a row.
+- Broward County, FL -- Deputy Mike Hoffman arrests Danny and while he's in the back of the police car he bangs his head against the window 32 times in a row.
 CP-111.
-- Palm Beach County FL -- Deputy Aaron Vanyi talks to a guy with a bloody ear wants a man to leave since he's sleeping with his wife.
+- Palm Beach County, FL -- Deputy Aaron Vanyi talks to a guy with a bloody ear wants a man to leave since he's sleeping with his wife.
 CP-1904.
-- Broward County FL -- Deputy Linda Canada talks to a 7 year old girl who wants her mom's boyfriend to stay in jail first for 2 nights, then 4 nights, 10 nights.
+- Broward County, FL -- Deputy Linda Canada talks to a 7 year old girl who wants her mom's boyfriend to stay in jail first for 2 nights, then 4 nights, 10 nights.
 CP-102.
 - Hazardous Duty: Lynn, MA -- Officer Michael Hanlon and many cops follow a man carrying a knife and tell him to drop the knife 47 times.
 CP-908.
 - Passaic, NJ -- Officer Jason DeGroat helps rescue a man from a raging river.
 CP-1611.
 - Denver, CO -- Officer Mark Chuck's car is crashed into by another police car.
 CP-508.